UTAlfred/meng-li-personal/content/authors/admin/_index.md

 My research interests focus on efficient and secure multi-modality AI acceleration algorithms and hardwares.

 _I am always looking for creative and self-motivated students and post docs who are interested in co-designing the future AI acceleration algorithm and system for efficiency and privacy.
-Please contact me via email with the subject line "Perspective Student from [Your Institute]" and your CV.
+Please contact me via email with the subject line "Prospective Student from [Your Institute]" and your CV.
 (I have finished the Ph.D. student recruiting for 2024.
 If you are interested in applying for 2025, contact me early.)_

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/meng-li-cv.pdf" "newtab" >}}resumé{{< /staticref >}}.